Empowering Employees to Be Successful

-During 2013, 3,104 integrity concerns were reported through the open reporting & ombudsperson process (40% anonymously), covering a variety of issues.
-The 3,104 integrity concerns led directly to 960 disciplinary actions being taken.
-These included 228 employee separations, 664 warnings, 22 job changes and 46 financial measures taken.
-Disciplinary actions are up 16% over last year.
-Of all disciplinary actions, approximately 54% occurred outside the U.S. Ombudspersons monitor investigations to ensure timely closure and prompt feedback to those who have raised concerns.
-As of April 23, 2014, 98% of 2013 investigations had been closed, averaging approximately 42 days to complete (down 7 days from 2012).
+During 2014, 3,325 integrity concerns were reported through the open reporting & ombudsperson process (36% anonymously), covering a variety of issues.
+The 3,325 integrity concerns led directly to 1,006 disciplinary actions being taken.
+These included 243 employee separations, 686 warnings, 23 job changes and 54 financial measures taken.
+Disciplinary actions are up slightly over last year.
+Of all disciplinary actions, approximately 52% occurred outside the U.S. Ombudspersons monitor investigations to ensure timely closure and prompt feedback to those who have raised concerns.
+As of February 18, 2015, 97% of 2014 investigations had been closed, averaging approximately 43 days to complete.

 Integrity and Privacy

 How we achieve results in our business is as important as the results themselves.
 GE seeks to lead in workplace and marketplace integrity by respecting the human rights of everyone touched by our business—employees, suppliers, customers, partners—and by enforcing legal and financial compliance.

 GE’s commitment to perform with integrity is instilled in every employee as a nonnegotiable expectation of behavior.
 This expectation is guided by our Code of Conduct and global integrity policies, The Spirit & The Letter, and is underscored by an extensive system of policies, processes, training and communications.
 In 2013, a new version of The Spirit & The Letter was made available to employees, including a simplified Code of Conduct, ethical decision-making guidance and plain-language “Rules to Remember.”
 We also updated the online integrity training for new employees to make it simpler, shorter, more global and more interactive.
 We have redesigned these resources with a goal of making our compliance communications and training more modern and effective, thereby helping employees understand why integrity matters and how to “do the right thing” in their jobs.
 Employees are further enabled by our ombudsperson process, which encourages them to report integrity concerns without fear of reprisal.